 - Road layouts and street furniture (e.g. ‘Trixi’ mirrors) that facilitate safe interaction.

 - Traffic management measures, routing and distribution strategies to mitigate the impact of lorries on places where people cycle or want to cycle.
 These include banning lorries on busy streets at certain times of the day while permitting night-time deliveries instead; establishing distribution centres on the edge of urban areas where lorries can pass loads onto smaller vehicles for onward delivery; and carrying more freight by rail and water.

 - Promoting freight cycles for goods distribution in urban areas.

 - Procurement policies, especially from public authorities, ensuring that the supply and delivery of goods and services takes the safety of vulnerable road users into account.

 - Research into the efficacy of all the above measures needs to be done, with the Department for Transport (DfT), Transport for London (TfL), other local authorities and operators all collaborating EU-wide, as required.

-- CTC opposes moves to introduce longer and/or heavier lorries on the UK roads
+- CTC opposes moves to introduce longer and/or heavier lorries on the UK roads.

-- Individual haulage companies and the associations that represent them should develop, publish, maintain and monitor strategies, action plans and fleet management practices that minimise the risks that goods vehicles pose to cyclists.
+- Individual haulage companies and the associations that represent them should develop, publish, maintain and monitor strategies, action plans and fleet management practices that minimise the risks goods vehicles pose to cyclists.
 Where appropriate, these should be produced jointly with local authorities and enforcement agencies and be based on consultation with cyclists’ representatives.